Scott Schwab: Kansas Secretary of State

 In 2017, Schwab announced that he would be a candidate for Kansas Secretary of State in the 2018 election.
 He said he was not interested in rolling back voting standards supported by then-incumbent Secretary of State Kris Kobach and that his experience as House Speaker pro tem and as chair of the elections and insurance committees qualified him for the position.

 During his tenure as Secretary of State, Schwab maintained that there was no issue with voter fraud or election security in the state of Kansas, a position at odds with that of the U.S. president, the then 45th, Donald Trump.
 Schwab rejected conspiracy theories and distrust of elections from within the Republican Party after the 2020 election.
 Schwab filed to run for reelection in 2022 and won the GOP nomination, defeating a primary challenge from former Johnson County commissioner Mike Brown by 55% to 45%.
 He won re-election that November, defeating Democratic nominee Jeanna Repass.

-2026 Kansas gubernatorial election
+2026 Kansas gubernatorial campaign

-Schwab is a candidate in the 2026 gubernatorial election in Kansas.
+Schwab was a candidate for the Republican nomination in the 2026 gubernatorial election in Kansas, but did not win the primary.

 Personal life

 Schwab's 10-year-old son, Caleb, died after being decapitated on August 7, 2016 in an accident on the Verrückt water slide at the Schlitterbahn Kansas City waterpark.
 The family received a reported $20 million settlement.

 In March 2018, Schlitterbahn and three current or former employees were indicted by the Kansas Attorney General on charges related to Caleb's death.
 The charges against the defendants were dismissed due to prosecutorial misconduct with the grand jury.
 After the death of his son, Schwab supported additional government regulations on the inspection of water parks.
 Schwab and his wife, Michele, have three surviving children.

 In March 2025, Schwab announced that he had been diagnosed with lung cancer and would be undergoing treatment.